Modern Times

 HOW TO USE THE BATMAN CHRONOLOGY PROJECT

-One final note about how best to use my chronology as a reading guide.
+One final note about how to best use my chronology as a reading guide.
 It’s probably much more enjoyable NOT to break up story arcs and read them exactly as my timeline lists things.
 Rather, it is probably more enjoyable to read arcs as they were published or collected as trade paperbacks (i.e. as complete stories).
 If you are reading everything for the first time, I’d use my chronology as a basic framework from which to crib.
 For instance, there’s no better place to begin in the Modern Age than with Frank Miller’s “Year One.”
 Maybe “Shaman” can follow afterward.
 For those that are already quite familiar with the texts and have read most of the narrative already, it might be an interesting exercise to then go back and read things in the exact order from my chronology.
 But as a first go, I wouldn’t recommend trying to do it.
 I’d be lying if I said it wasn’t an endeavor to read superhero comics in “correct” chronological order, but, even so, it can be a really fun endeavor, should you choose to engage.[7][8]

 _______________________________